ibm-messaging/mq-dev-patterns/reactjs/README.md

 ### `npm run deploy`

-This app has been configured so that is will deploy as a [git hub page] (https://create-react-app.dev/docs/deployment/#github-pages).
+This app has been configured so that is will deploy as a [git hub page](https://create-react-app.dev/docs/deployment/#github-pages).
 The steps involed are:
 * Fork this repo
 * Clone your fork to your laptop / desktop
 * Modify the `homepage` value in `package.json` to point at your own forked repo.